michael-korbas/Babylon.js/Docs/RenderPipeline/readme.md

 # How to use Render Pipeline

 Renders pipelines allow you to create a chain of post processes and attach it to a camera.
-A render pipeline can be managed by enabling and disabling some effect and displaying a specific pass for debugging.
+A render pipeline can be managed by enabling and disabling some effects and displaying a specific pass for debugging.

-[TOC]

 ## Base Render Pipeline